Accelerate 2026 Program

 3:00 - 3:15 PM | Opening Remarks

-3:15 - 3:35 | Opening Conversation: Arriving with Purpose, Presence, and Possibility
+3:15 - 3:35 PM | Arriving with Purpose, Presence, and Possibility

 3:35 - 3:55 PM | Grounding in Flourishing Across Cultures and Contexts

 In this session, Glen Comiso will explore how flourishing is defined and measured across cultures and contexts, with a focus on the relational, spiritual, and community dimensions that shape well-being and mental health outcomes.
-He will reflect on what this growing body of evidence reveals about the conditions that help people truly flourish, and how these insights challenge prevailing assumptions about impact, success, and progress.
+He will reflect on what a growing body of evidence reveals about the conditions that help people truly flourish, and how these insights challenge prevailing assumptions about impact, success, and progress.
 The session offers a shared starting point for understanding flourishing as a multi-dimensional outcome and a foundation for rethinking how systems and societies can better support human well-being.

 3:55 - 4:25 PM | Interactive Reflection: Experiencing the Architecture of Flourishing